ricbaral/kvv-rpi-display/README.md

-# RMV Timetable Viewer
+# KVV Timetable Viewer

 This is a small piece of software allowing bus and tram departures for some station to be shown on a small e-ink display.

-It is specific for the RMV, the *Rhein-Main-Verkehrsverbund*, a regional Hessian public transport provider.
+It is specific for the KVV, the *Karlsruher Verkehrsverbund*, a regional Baden-Württemberg public transport provider.
-It interfaces with their [open data portal](https://opendata.rmv.de/), but should work with most HAFAS APIs with only minor modifications.
+It interfaces with their [open data portal](https://www.kvv.de/fahrplan/fahrplaene/open-data.html), but should work with most HAFAS APIs with only minor modifications.

 ![](example.jpg)

 ## Hardware

-It uses an (overkill) Raspeberry Pi 3, as the case was already designed for that.
+It uses an (overkill) Raspeberry Pi 2, as the case was already designed for that.
-The case can be 3D printed from the files given in `3d-print-template/`.
-The display we used was the *2.9inch E-Ink Module 296x128*/*2.9inch e-Paper Module* by *Waveshare*.
-Links to: [Amazon](https://www.amazon.de/gp/product/B071JFRV2S/), [Waveshare Wiki](https://www.waveshare.com/wiki/2.9inch_e-Paper_Module).
-The required "drivers" are in `epd2in9/`.
+The display I used was the *2.7" 264×176 ePaper Display HAT* by *Waveshare*.
+Link: [BerryBase](https://www.berrybase.de/2.7-264-176-epaper-display-hat-fuer-raspberry-pi).
+The required "drivers" are in `epd2in7/`.

 ## Installation

-This assumes that you have an API token obtained from [RMV Open Data](https://opendata.rmv.de/site/anmeldeseite.html).
+This assumes that you have an API token obtained from [KVV Open Data](https://www.kvv.de/fahrplan/fahrplaene/open-data.html).

 1. Download and install [*Raspbian Lite*](https://downloads.raspberrypi.org/raspbian_lite_latest).
 This was tested with version *Buster*, late 2019.
 Also configure it such that internet access is possible.
 See [headless setup](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).